 This homemade propolis mouthwash recipe provides a natural, effective way to support oral hygiene.
 The combination of propolis, essential oils, and baking soda helps to reduce bacteria, freshen breath, and promote healthy gums and teeth.
 The mouthwash is easy to make and can be customised to your taste and needs.
 Use it daily to maintain a healthy, clean mouth.

 It’s essential to be mindful of potential allergies.
 If you’re new to using propolis, conduct a patch test first by applying a small amount on your skin.
 If there’s no adverse reaction within 24 hours, it should be safe to use.
-However, if any irritation, itching, or swelling occurs, discontinue use and consult a healthcare professional.
+However, if any irritation, itching, or swelling occurs, discontinue use and consult an apitherapist or a relevant healthcare professional.

 Integrating propolis mouthwash into your daily routine can elevate your oral hygiene.
 Use it after brushing and flossing, twice daily for best results.
 Swish around in your mouth for about 30 seconds before spitting it out.
 Consistent use can help maintain a cleaner mouth and fresher breath.